gerriegash/docker-terragrunt/README.md

 # docker-terragrunt
-A repo for terragrunt operations to happen on aws wiuth terraform version .12 and terragrunt version .21
+A repo for terragrunt operations to happen on aws with terraform version .12 and terragrunt version .21